 City culture in Lima: Despite the fact that it hardly ever rains here, this layover city often gets overlooked for Cusco.
 But Peru's capital is rich in history and culture with beautiful architecture, cathedrals, interesting museums, a growing culinary scene (including #6 and #7 on The World's 50 Best Restaurants), nightlife, and great shopping.
 Make sure to spend an evening watching the sunset overlooking the bluffs at Miraflores.

 Hiking, biking & rafting: With mostly dry weather and warming temps, this is an ideal time of year for combining any or all of these activities, like this two-week option in Southern Peru.

 Cruising the Amazon River: October is a great time to head to Peru's Amazon region with many options for hiking, canoeing, and birdwatching.
-For more adventurous types, you can take a river rafting expedition like this 11-day option.
-You can also take a relaxing river cruise through Peru's wild jungle.
+For more adventurous types, you can take a river rafting expedition—or simply opt for a relaxing river cruise through Peru's wild jungle.
 Here's a list of the best river cruises ranging from 2 to 12 days.

 Peru is a country known for its many festivals, with literally thousands of them held all over the country every year.
 Here are a few to look out for in October:

 La Virgen del Rosario: On October 4, this saint’s celebration comes to Lima, Apurímac, Arequipa, and Cuzco.
 Its biggest event is held in Ancash with a symbolic confrontation between Moors and Christians.